Latria

 Latria or latreia (also known as latreutical worship) is a theological term (Latin Latrīa, from the Greek λατρεία, latreia) used in Catholic theology and Eastern Orthodox theology to mean adoration, a reverence directed only to the Holy Trinity.
 Latria carries an emphasis on the internal form of worship, rather than external ceremonies.
+Christians took the Greek word λατρεία, present in the Septuagint, into their practice of worship.
+Latreia, in Greek, means 'service', or 'being in a condition of servitude'.
+Thus, Christian ministers render service unto God.
+This Divine Service is worship.

 Eucharist

 Latria also applies to the Eucharist and Eucharistic adoration.
 In the 16th century, the Council of Trent made specific affirmations of the presence of Christ in the Eucharist and the theological basis for Eucharistic adoration and stated: